phoenix492/StrangeJourney/REJECTED_MODS.md

 #### Inventory Profiles Next
 A little janky and FAR too much effort to configure.
 If someone else does it I could be persuaded.

+#### Evilcraft
+Intial look seemed rather developer-texturey and also I forgot this is the mod that adds a "fart" button.

 ## Non-Negotiable

 #### MCreator Mods